cliffano/eggtart/README.md

 Eggtart also has a set of CLI commands.

-Take screenshots of bookmarks having at least a tag within the specified comma-separated tag list:
+Take screenshots of bookmarks having at least one tag within the specified comma-separated tag list:

     eggtart -u user:pass screenshot --tags tag1,tag2,tag3